MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 ### Does this advice apply to users in China using a worldwide instance of Office 365?

 A. No it does not.
 The one caveat to the above advice is users in the PRC who are connecting to a worldwide instance of Office 365.
-Due to the common occurrence of cross border network congestion in the region, direct internet egress performance can be variable.
+Due to the common occurrence of cross border network congestion in the region, direct Internet egress performance can be variable.
 Most customers in the region operate using a VPN to bring the traffic into the corporate network and utilize their authorized MPLS circuit or similar to egress outside the country via an optimized path.
 This is outlined further in this article [https://docs.microsoft.com/office365/enterprise/office-365-networking-china](https://docs.microsoft.com/office365/enterprise/office-365-networking-china)

 ## Related topics